magao-x/handbook/testbed/index.rst

 And it will save a new flat in the ``dmCtrlGUI`` list at the very bottom with the date stamped on it.
 To run the new flat, you need to update ``dmCtrlGUI`` to zero the flat, select the new flat, and then set it.

+**Note**: Occasionally, Eye Doctor doesn't give you the best solved flat.
+This may be remedied by going on ``dmModeGUI`` to manually dial out the lower order modes.

 Running Python to control ``exao0``
 --------------------------------------------